tejas100/VO/README.md

 ![](client/static/rimg/uploadfile.png)

-As soon as candidate upload his/her resume vision api will return analyzed data, which is then stored into the ibm cloudant db
+As soon as candidate upload his/her resume vision api will return analyzed data, which is then stored into the ibm cloudant db.